feyroozecode/786.world/README.md

 ## Rationale

 Many of us have felt a disconnect between who we are and the environment around us.
 Unable to express our faith or beliefs.
 We're still struggling to find that community.
-Our hope is this place can help us all connect regardless of where we live.
+Our hope is this place can help us all connect regardless of where we are.

 ## Guidelines